 Adler worked largely in drinking establishments and occasionally for the stage over the next few years, as Lamb had moved on.
 Virtually nothing came from his pen, or at least was published during that period.
 He was mentioned as playing at several events in Minneapolis and Saint Paul, Minnesota, from 1904 to 1906.
-It was in 1906 he married Charlotta A. "Lottie" Hayward of Buffalo, New York, on June 9 in Minneapolis, after which the couple relocated to Chicago.
+On June 9, 1906, Bernard was married in Minneapolis to Charlotta A. "Lottie" Hayward of Buffalo, New York, after which the couple relocated to Chicago.
 Also, Bernie's pieces started to appear in print again, this time written with St. Paul, Minnesota, journalist Victor H. Smalley.
 One of their first songs was Dat Lovin' Rag, dedicated to W.B.
 Dixon of St. Paul, Minnesota, where Smalley was raised and maintained a home.
 Issued initially in Chicago, the piece got picked up by publisher F.B.
 Haviland in New York where it saw a measure of success.
 This simple ragtime song was integrated into a 1907 play with lyrics and libretto by the ambitious Smalley.
 The Merry Widower had a short 1908 run at the famous Pekin Theater, which was largely a Negro-run venue, showing how highly his music was regarded there.
 While the play did not endure, the song did through the efforts of rising star Sophie Tucker.
 In fact, the feedback she got from Dat Lovin' Rag convinced her to steer more towards syncopated songs in her act, soon propelling her to national stardom.
 The piece also became a solo piano rag with a little bit of rearranging in 1908, one of those rare instances where the instrumental version came after the song.
 Adler and Smalley followed this with The Man From Home, also produced at the Pekin in 1908.